Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Operators in FQT

 Since the main problems of QFT originate from the fact that local fields interact at the same point, the idea of all modern theories aiming to improve QFT is to replace the interaction at a point by an interaction in some small space-time region.
 From this point of view, one could say that those theories involve a fundamental length, explicitly or implicitly.
-Since GFQT is a fully discrete theory, one might wonder whether it could be treated as a version of quantum theory with a fundamental length.
-Although in GFQT all physical quantities are dimensionless and take values in a Galois field, on a qualitative level GFQT can be thought to be a theory with the fundamental length in the following sense.
-The maximum value of the angular momentum in GFQT cannot exceed the characteristic of the Galois field $p$.
+Since FQT is a fully discrete theory, one might wonder whether it could be treated as a version of quantum theory with a fundamental length.
+Although in FQT all physical quantities are dimensionless and take values in a finite ring or field, on a qualitative level FQT might be thought to be a theory with the fundamental length in the following sense.
+The maximum value of the angular momentum in FQT cannot exceed $p$.
 Therefore the Poincare momentum cannot exceed $p/R$.
-This can be interpreted in such a way that the fundamental length in GFQT is of order $R/p$.
+This can be interpreted in such a way that the fundamental length in FQT is of the order of $R/p$.
+However, in view of the fact that standard uncertainty relations are not well founded such a notion of fundamental length in FQT does not have a physical meaning.